This website uses cookies to ensure you get the best experience on our website. Learn more

 Majete Wildlife Reserve was proclaimed in 1955 and covers 700km².
 In 2003 it was taken under the management of the African Parks network, which has done great work to ensure the long-term viability of the park and its wildlife.
 The reserve is home to the ‘big five’, including a very small population of lion and leopard, which seem to be breeding and gradually establishing themselves.
 It already has good populations of antelope and very varied birdlife.
 Environmentally, Majete benefits from a variety of dry-land habitats, from miombo woodland to small kopjes, while riverine woodlands line some of the waterways – which themselves vary from a placid lake to sections of bubbling rapids and ephemeral tributaries.

-On arrival at Mkulumadzi, guests cross a suspension bridge over the Mkulumadzi River.
+On arrival at Mkulumadzi, guests cross a suspension bridge over the Mkulumadzi River, so anyone with any disabilities need to be aware.
 The extensive main area, under a high thatched roof, has one side completely open to the river – supported by huge old leadwood trunks.
 Tastefully decorated and accessorised in a classic and contemporary style, it has indoor and outdoor dining areas, a bar lined by bar stools, and seating areas on different levels, all with views of the river.
 To one side you’ll find a small curio shop and a swimming pool, surrounded by a wooden deck with sunbeds and umbrellas.

 The eight spacious chalets at Mkulumadzi are spread out along a high riverbank overlooking the Shire River, shaded by giant leadwood and wild mango trees, and affording total privacy.
 All are furnished in a contemporary style using locally sourced materials, and all except one have vegetated roofs planted with indigenous succulents and grasses.
 This helps them to blend into the environment and also keeps the rooms cool in summer.
 By contrast, the honeymoon suite has a traditional high thatched roof.